shkhuz/shkhuz.github.io/blog/2025/09/27/an-android-app-from-scratch.md

 </LinearLayout>
 ```

-Next up is `java/com/shkhuz/hello/MainActivity.java`.
+Next up is `MainActivity.java`.
 It's the entry point of the app, and in this small example is responsible for the behaviour of the `TextView`.

 ```java(java/com/shkhuz/hello/MainActivity.java)
 package com.shkhuz.hello;